Jack Thayer: Later life and death

 Thayer's mother Marian died on April 14, 1944, on the 32nd anniversary of RMS Titanic collision and sinking.
-Her death seemed to push him even further into a downward spiral, and he died by suicide on September 20, 1945.
-He was found in an automobile at 48th Street and Parkside Ave in West Philadelphia, his throat and wrists cut.
+Her death seemed to push him even further into a downward spiral.
+Thayer died by apparent suicide on September 20, 1945.
+He was found in an automobile at 48th Street and Parkside Avenue in West Philadelphia, his throat and wrists cut.
 He was buried at the Church of the Redeemer Cemetery in Bryn Mawr, Pennsylvania.

 Titanic accounts

 In 1940, Thayer self-published his experiences of the sinking of the RMS Titanic in a pamphlet titled The Sinking of the S.S.
 Titanic; 500 copies were printed for family and friends.
-Oceanographer Robert Ballard used Thayer's account to help determine the final resting place of the shipwreck.
+Oceanographer Robert Ballard used Thayer's account to help determine the final location of the shipwreck.
 The discovery helped prove that the ship had split in half before sinking.
 Thayer, among many other survivors, including crew members, reported it breaking into two pieces, but others reported it sinking in one piece, and the question remained unsettled until the wreck was found.

 Thayer's account is sometimes included with fellow survivor Archibald Gracie IV's account of the sinking, in modern editions of Gracie's book Titanic: A Survivor's Story.